 Here are the main types of forgery recognized in Oklahoma criminal statutes:

 Types of Forgery

 - Forgery of Court Documents: This involves knowingly signing the name of another without consent on a court document with the intent to mislead the court.
-The crime is punishable by a jail term of up to 6 months and/or a fine up to $500.
+The crime is punishable by a jail term of up to six months, a fine of up to $500, or both.
 Okla.
 Stat.
 21 § 464.

 - Forged Wills, Trusts or Deeds: Forging or altering any will, codicil, trust, deed or supporting documents which changes the way real property is held, done with the intent to defraud, is considered forgery in the first degree.
 Okla.
 Stat.
 21 § 1561.

 - Forged Stock Certificates or Securities: Likewise, forging or altering, with intent to defraud, any public security, certificate of stock, or other financial instrument issued by the state of Oklahoma, is considered forgery in the first degree.
 Okla.
 Stat.
 21 § 1562.

 - Forging State, Public Court or Corporate Seals: The forging or counterfeiting of the state seal or other governmental seal on a document, done with intent to defraud, constitutes forgery in the second degree.
 Okla.
 Stat.
 21 § 1571.

 - Forging Other Records: This crime is committed by falsely altering, destroying, corrupting or in any other way falsifying any record of a will, codicil, or other document of conveyance which is evidence, any record of a court judgment, or the return of an officer or court to a process of the court.
 The crime constitutes forgery in the second degree.
 Okla.
 Stat.
 21 § 1572.